CR6Community/CR-6-touchscreen/README.md

 ### Touch screen configuration

 The touch screen configuration file "T5LCFG_272480.CFG" has its specification describer in [T5L_DGUSII Application Development Guide20200902.pdf](./doc/vendor/T5L_DGUSII%20Application%20Development%20Guide20200902.pdf) chapter 4.
 You can use an editor like HxD to explore and edit it (with caution!).
+The DWIN editor also has a way to edit this file.
+Many parameters can also be set at runtime.

 ### Fonts